-Saints supremo Chris Boyd finds England's obsession with employing overseas coaches hard to fathom given the current surfeit of homegrown talent.
+Northampton Saints supremo Chris Boyd finds England’s obsession with employing overseas coaches hard to fathom given the current surfeit of homegrown talent.

-Boyd believes a chronic lack of alignment between the and the is mainly responsible for creating a situation where four of England's top coaching jobs will be occupied by foreigners once Aussie Jason Ryles arrives as skills coach in November.
+Boyd believes a chronic lack of alignment between the Premiership and the RFU is mainly responsible for creating a situation where four of England’s top coaching jobs will be occupied by foreigners once Aussie Jason Ryles arrives as skills coach in November.

-New Zealander Boyd, who has made it his business to promote a predominantly young, all-English coaching group at Northampton, told The Rugby Paper: “In there are only five Super Rugby franchises and in England you've got 13 Premiership clubs and probably a hell of a lot more coaches here too – and some really good coaches as well.
+New Zealander Boyd, who has made it his business to promote a predominantly young, all-English coaching group at Northampton, told The Rugby Paper: “In New Zealand there are only five Super Rugby franchises and in England you’ve got 13 Premiership clubs and probably a hell of a lot more coaches here too – and some really good coaches as well.

 “It just doesn’t seem to have that link.
 I don’t know whether that’s because the RFU is responsible for coach development or whether it’s the clubs, but they’re not all connected because at the end of the day the Premiership clubs want to hold on to their coaches and the RFU want to develop, so I’m not sure the agendas are lined up to facilitate that pathway.”